 Disney Channel has quietly launched a micro site of its upcoming family comedy series, ‘Dog with a Blog,’ which announces the show will premiere on November 4, 2012 at 8 pm.
 The microsite can be found by visiting SEESTANBLOG.COM.

-Production has begun in Hollywood, California, on “Crash & Bernstein,” a live action comedy series — with hand puppetry — that follows Wyatt Bernstein, the only son among four kids, whose new puppet, Crash, comes to life and becomes his loud-mouthed surrogate brother who knows no limits.
-The multi-camera series is scheduled to premiere in fall 2012 on Disney XD.
-The puppet was designed and built by Chiodo Brothers Productions, Inc, based in Burbank, California.
+Disney XD’s “Crash & Bernstein,” a “bro-comedy” that follows Wyatt Bernstein, the only son among four kids, whose new puppet, Crash, comes to life and becomes his loud-mouthed surrogate brother who knows no limits, premieres Monday, October 8 at 8:30 pm ET/PT.

 In the premiere episode, “Crash Lands,” Wyatt Bernstein is reluctantly taken to a Build-A-Bestie store for his birthday and, while there, creates a boy-filled version of a Bestie, a puppet he names Crash, who comes to life as the brother he always wanted.
 Crash finds Wyatt living in a household full of sisters, including popular 16-year-old Amanda, fashion-forward middle sister Cleo and assertive 6-year-old Jasmine, so he comes up with a plan to help Wyatt get his own room.
 But, Crash’s plan soon backfires, jeopardizing the relationship with his new brother.